 5. Performance data should show up within a few minutes

-NOTE: Stackify APM+ will not start working until you restart your web app after you set the required application settings!
-If you are not seeing any data, try restarting your application again.
+NOTE: Stackify APM+ will not start working until you restart your web app!
+If you are not seeing any data, try restarting your application again via the Azure Portal.

 Multiple deployment slots